stellarwp/models/README.md

 ### `ModelQueryBuilder`

 This class extends the [`stellarwp/db`](https://github.com/stellarwp/db) `QueryBuilder` class so that it returns model instances rather than arrays or `stdClass` instances.
-Using this requires models that implement the `ModelBuildsFromData` interface.

 ### `DataTransferObject`